 Texas Prohibited Consensual Sexual Activity Laws

 Laws prohibiting certain types of consensual sexual activity typically originate at the state level.
 Only two states, including Texas, have laws that specifically prohibit homosexual acts.
 But even though the Texas ban on same sex sodomy remains on the books, the U.S. Supreme Court found it unconstitutional in 2003 (and therefore unenforceable).
-Laws regulating consensual sexual activity also refer to offenses such as public lewdness, indecent exposore, and intentional HIV exposure.
+Laws regulating consensual sexual activity also refer to offenses such as public lewdness, indecent exposure, and intentional HIV exposure.

-|Sodomy Laws Applicable to||Same sex (law found unconstitutional)
+|Sodomy Laws Applicable to||Same sex (law found unconstitutional and thus unenforceable)

 |Penalty for Sodomy||Pen.
 21.06 Homosexual conduct: Class C misdemeanor; Note: found unconstitutional by Lawrence v.
-Texas (2003)|
+Texas (2003) and thus unenforceable.|

 |HIV Exposure and Compelled Testing for Offenders||Crim.
 Proc. §21.31 Upon indictment for felony sex offense or upon request of victim of alleged sex offense, court may order HIV testing of offender|